janelucia/tictacthetoe/README.md

 #### TODO 📝

 **General**
+- [x] stop the game when a player wins or a draw occurs
+- [x] let the player only play in the local board they are supposed to
 - [ ] design winning screen
 - [ ] add possibility to add a name to the player
 - [ ] add leaderboard for all game modes